isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

 .. image:: images/YourFirstWorkflow_1.png
    :align: left

-Congratulations! you are now ready to run your first workflow using snakemake
+Congratulations!
+You are now ready to run your first workflow using snakemake.

 Step 1: Creating Index files from reference genome using hisat2-build
 =====================================================================